bruno-jose-araujo/MangoHud/README.md

 ### Debian, Ubuntu

-If you are using Debian 11 (Bullseye) or later, Ubuntu 21.10 (Impish) or later, or distro derived from them, to install the [MangoHud](https://tracker.debian.org/pkg/mangohud) package, execute:
+If you are using Debian 11 (Bullseye) or later, Ubuntu 21.10 (Impish) or later, or distro derived from them, to install the [MinigoHUD](https://tracker.debian.org/pkg/MinigoHUD) package, execute:

 ```
-sudo apt install mangohud
+sudo apt install MinigoHUD
 ```

-Optionally, if you also need MangoHud for 32-bit applications, on Debian you can execute:
+Optionally, if you also need MinigoHUD for 32-bit applications, on Debian you can execute:

 ```
-sudo apt install mangohud:i386
+sudo apt install MinigoHUD:i386
 ```

 The 32-bit package is not available on Ubuntu.

 ### Fedora

-If you are using Fedora, to install the [MangoHud](https://src.fedoraproject.org/rpms/mangohud) package, execute:
+If you are using Fedora, to install the [MinigoHUD](https://src.fedoraproject.org/rpms/MinigoHUD) package, execute:

 ```
-sudo dnf install mangohud
+sudo dnf install MinigoHUD
 ```

 ### Solus

-If you are using Solus, to install [MangoHud](https://dev.getsol.us/source/mangohud/) simply execute:
+If you are using Solus, to install [MinigoHUD](https://dev.getsol.us/source/MinigoHUD/) simply execute:

 ```
-sudo eopkg it mangohud
+sudo eopkg it MinigoHUD
 ```

 ### openSUSE

-If you run openSUSE Leap or Tumbleweed you can get Mangohud from the official repositories.
+If you run openSUSE Leap or Tumbleweed you can get MinigoHUD from the official repositories.
-There are two packages, [mangohud](https://software.opensuse.org/package/mangohud) for 64bit and [mangohud-32bit](https://software.opensuse.org/package/mangohud-32bit) for 32bit application support.
+There are two packages, [MinigoHUD](https://software.opensuse.org/package/MinigoHUD) for 64bit and [MinigoHUD-32bit](https://software.opensuse.org/package/MinigoHUD-32bit) for 32bit application support.
-To have Mangohud working for both 32bit and 64bit applications you need to install both packages even on a 64bit operating system.
+To have MinigoHUD working for both 32bit and 64bit applications you need to install both packages even on a 64bit operating system.

 ```
-sudo zypper in mangohud mangohud-32bit
+sudo zypper in MinigoHUD MinigoHUD-32bit
 ```

 Leap doesn't seem to have the 32bit package.